 - Sweet, but not too sweet.
 I originally started off this recipe using 1/2 cup each of sugar and brown sugar.
 Coupled with the chocolate chips, it was just way too sweet for me.
-I also knew that if I offered it to my niece with reduced sugar, she probably wouldn’t notice.
-So why bother?
-I reduced the sugar to 1/3 cup of white and brown sugar and it’s great.
+I reduced the sugar to 1/3 cup brown sugar and it's just great.

 - Healthy fats.
 I chose to use a plant-based fat, canola oil, for this recipe.
 There'a s few reasons why:

 - Canola oil is extremely neutral in taste.
 This means, the flavors from your ingredients are never masked.

 - I'm a prairie girl.
 Using canola oil means I'm supporting my local economy and most importantly our local family-farmers.
 Did you know, canola oil is 100% Canadian.